-As you’re thinking about your summer tree care needs this month, are you wondering what your tree watering routine should be?
+As you’re thinking about your fall or summer tree care needs, are you wondering what your tree watering routine should be?

 If so, you’re not alone.
 Many of our Dallas area clients like you contact us because they aren’t sure if they’re watering their trees too much, too little, or if they need to water them at all.
 Here’s an explanation about proper tree watering so you can make watering your trees an important part of your regular tree maintenance routine.

 Rain Water from Dallas Storms Isn’t Enough for Proper Tree Watering

 Some of our Dallas area homeowners and property managers think that since we get rain in our area, that tree watering isn’t needed.
 This isn’t true.
 You need to be watering your trees on a regular basis in order to ensure they are properly hydrated and will grow strong and healthy for years to come.

 How Much You Need to Water Your Trees

 Each tree species that grow in North Texas is unique and, as such, has unique watering needs.
 Additionally, different trees have different watering needs dependent on their age, the time of the year, the soil they’re planted in, and the type of weather we’re currently experiencing.
 You can contact us at 817-533-8438 to discuss which types of trees you have to get a custom tree care schedule for tree watering.